sonal-raj/HydPy/README.md

 # Slides

-See the slides for the talk [HERE](https://www.slideshare.net/sonal-raj/iot-and-home-automation-with-serverless-computing-serverless-days-2019-sonal-raj-jaipur) or download from this repository.
+See the slides for the talk [HERE](https://www.slideshare.net/sonal-raj/internet-of-python-iot-with-python-and-serverless-sonal-raj-hydpy-feb-2019) or download from this repository.

 # Code templates
-This repository contains some of the code templates used in the talk at the Serverless Days 2019, Jaipur, India.
+This repository contains some of the code templates used in the talk at the HydPy session.
 The code segments are intended to be a guide and starting point for beginning to write your first IOT application.

 ## Libraries Referenced